 You can track improvements in performance over time by comparing your workouts and retesting your fitness at regular intervals (we recommend every 8 weeks).

 It's a good idea to set some benchmarks when you start your plan:

-- Have a clear understanding of what your current fitness is by performing the fitness tests below
+- Understand your current fitness is by performing these fitness tests included in your plan.

-In your dashboard you will find many charts to track your progress in areas such as Peak Power, HR, Speed amongst many others.
+In your dashboard, you can track your Peak Power, Pace, HR, Speed amongst many others.
 Your Performance Management Chart (described below) will help you stay on top of fitness trends.

-- Training Stress Score (TSS): based on duration and intensity of the workout
+- Training Stress Score (TSS): based on the duration and intensity of each workout

 - Fatigue (Acute Training Load ATL): an exponentially weighted average of TSS from the past 7 days to calculate Fatigue

 - Fitness (Chronic Training Load CTL): an exponentially weighted average of the last 42 days of training